Standard Pallet Sizes and Dimensions Chart

 North American Pallet Standards & Industrial Variations

-While the 48" x 40" GMA platform dominates the landscape, North American logistics utilizes five other recognized configurations tailored to specific industrial sectors.
+While the 48" x 40" GMA platform dominates the landscape, other common pallet footprints used in North America include:

 Recognized ISO / North American Footprints